Bethany Freeman: Edenbridge pays tribute to storm victim

 Bethany's brother, Guthrie Freeman, has said it was a freak accident.

 He said: "We were all very close as a family and it's devastating."

-Mr Freeman added: "She was a fantastic sportswoman and always had time for everyone, no matter who they were."'Heart of the crowd'
+Mr Freeman added: "She was a fantastic sportswoman and always had time for everyone, no matter who they were."

 He said his sister played at county level for hockey, netball and cricket, was in the first teams at school and was captain of its first XI hockey team.

 She also played with several sports clubs around Kent, coaching younger girls at school and at various clubs outside school.

 Bethany was a Gold Olympic Young Ambassador in 2012.

 He said: "The family are absolutely saddened by the whole affair and we can't believe it has happened.
 It was just a freak accident.